Holy-Morphism/deep-tone/README.md

-# **DeepVoice Analyzer** 🎙️
+# **DeepTone** 🎙️

-**DeepVoice Analyzer** is an AI-powered voice analysis and coaching tool designed to help users develop a deeper, more authoritative voice.
-By analyzing key vocal parameters such as **pitch, pace, clarity, volume, pronunciation accuracy, and confidence**, the app provides insightful feedback and practical exercises to enhance vocal resonance and control.
+**DeepTone** is an AI-powered voice analysis and coaching tool designed to help users develop a deeper, more authoritative voice.
+By analyzing key vocal parameters such as **pitch, pace, clarity, volume, pronunciation accuracy, and confidence**, the app provides statically measured speech metrics, insightful feedback, and practical exercises to enhance vocal resonance and control.

 ## **Features** 🚀